Richard-Mensah/DAP-Trainee-Story/readme.md

 <tr>
 <td>3</td>
 <td> Costumer-Churn-Prediction-and-Retention-Strategies-for-Teleco-Company</td>
 <td>This project aim was to identify the key indicators of customer churn for a telecommunications company and develop a model to predict which customers are likely to churn.
-Insights will be provided into effective retention strategies that the company can implement to reduce customer churn.<td>
+Insights will be provided into effective retention strategies that the company can implement to reduce customer churn<td>
 <td>https://medium.com/@richmensah1997/customer-churn-prediction-and-retention-strategies-for-a-telecommunications-company-42af00bdf1e9</td>
 <td> Gradio App</td>
 <td>https://github.com/Richard-Mensah/GRADIO-APP-FOR-SALES-PREDICTION-FOR-CUSTOMER-CHURN</td>